stgeorgeshurstville/bulletin/_docs/song.md

 <br>thrones vanish at his presence -
 <br>God the Lord of hosts is with us evermore!

-<br>Come, see the works of our maker,
+Come, see the works of our maker,
 <br>learn of his His deeds all powerful;
 <br>wars will cease across the world
 <br>when He shatters the spear!